 Coffee itself is a known appetite suppressant, but the way it’s traditionally prepared involves lots of sugary add-ons and is often followed by an early afternoon crash.

-Asprey says that the specific kind of butter (grass-fed and unsalted, or ghee) and quantity (two tablespoons max, once you build up to that) will put your body into fat-burning mode for the rest of the day.
-He compares it to other healthy fats (like the kind in avocados and nuts), which optimize cholesterol, not raise it.
+Asprey claims that the specific kind of butter (grass-fed and unsalted, or ghee) and quantity (two tablespoons max, once you build up to that) will put your body into fat-burning mode for the rest of the day.
+He compares it to other healthy fats (like the kind found in avocados and nuts), which optimizes, but does not raise, cholesterol.

 The market for the coffee shop is already in place.
-As we prepared our first ever cup of bulletproof coffee in the Byrdie office kitchen for this story, we discovered three coworkers who drink the concoction daily and say they feel incredible and alert six hours after doing so—not only that, they say they indeed aren’t as hungry and crave less sugar.
-They keep a jar of ghee (clarified butter) and coconut oil (which they use instead of MCT oil, as many Bulletproofers do) here at the office and whip it up in the mornings at work.
-Keep scrolling to get our favorite recipe.
+As we prepared our first ever cup of Bulletproof Coffee in the Byrdie office kitchen for this story, we discovered three coworkers who drink the concoction daily and say they feel incredible and alert six hours after doing so—not only that, they say they indeed aren’t as hungry and crave less sugar.
+They keep a jar of ghee (clarified butter) and coconut oil (which they use instead of MCT oil, as many Bulletproofers do) here at the office, and whip it up in the mornings at work.

 - 8 oz. filtered water